pelithne/api-management-workshop/instructions.md

 API management service does not host APIs directly.
 Instead it works like a proxy towards "backend" APIs.
 The first thing we need to do is to create such an API.

 ### Create API App
-Creating an API app involves a few steps, but it boils down to creating an **App Service plan**, which is the infrastructure in which your API app will run, and then to create the API app it self.
+Creating an API app involves a few steps, but it boils down to creating an **App Service plan**, which is the infrastructure in which your API app will run, to create the API app service, and to upload the code of the API appliction.

 1. Sign in to the Azure portal.

 2. Click **Create a resource**

-3. In the search field, type **API app** eand press enter.
+3. In the search field, type **API app** and press enter.

 4. Select the **API App** in the list of services